TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 PART 107 RECORDS OF OFFENDERS

-b) In determining whether or not to award supplemental sentence credit, the Director, or his or her designee:
+b) In determining whether or not to award earned discretionary sentence credit, the Director, or the Director's designee:

-1) Shall make a determination, either in written or electronic form, that the offender:
+1) Shall make a determination, either in written or electronic form, that the individual in custody:

-A) Is eligible, based on his or her holding offenses, to receive supplemental sentence credit;
+A) Is eligible, based on the individual's holding offenses, to receive earned discretionary sentence credit;

-B) Has served a minimum of 60 days of his or her sentence in the custody of the Department; and
+B) Has served a minimum of 60 days of the individual's sentence in the custody of the Department; and

 2) May examine or consider, among other matters:

-A) The complete master record file of the offender, including, but not limited to, sentencing material including the facts and circumstances of the holding offense, disciplinary records, and reports or recommendations made concerning the offender.
+A) The complete master record file of the individual in custody, including, but not limited to, sentencing material including the facts and circumstances of the holding offense, disciplinary records, and reports or recommendations made concerning the individual in custody.

-D) The assignment performance of the offender while in the custody of the Department.
+D) The assignment performance of the individual in custody while in the custody of the Department.

-E) Educational or program performance and achievements of the offender while in the custody of the Department.
+E) Educational or program performance and achievements of the individual while in the custody of the Department.

 F) Service to the Department, community or State.

-G) Heroic action of the offender such as saving the life of an employee or other offender.
+G) Heroic action of the individual in custody such as saving the life of an employee or other offender.

-c) The decision to award supplemental sentence credit shall be at the sole discretion of the Director or his or her designee.
+c) The decision to award earned discretionary sentence credit shall be at the sole discretion of the Director or the Director's designee.

-d) No offender shall be eligible to receive supplemental sentence credit if he or she:
+d) No individual in custody shall be eligible to receive earned discretionary sentence credit if the individual:

-3) Has been found guilty of, or has a pending charge resulting from, a criminal offense committed during his or her current term of incarceration;
+4) Has been found guilty of, or has a pending charge resulting from, a criminal offense committed during the individual's current term of incarceration.

-e) No offender whose court sentencing order recommends substance abuse treatment for offenses committed on or after September 1, 2003 shall be awarded supplemental sentence credit unless:
+e) No individual in custody whose court sentencing order recommends substance abuse treatment for offenses committed on or after September 1, 2003 shall be awarded earned discretionary sentence credit unless:

-1) He or she participates in and completes a substance abuse treatment program; or
+1) the individual participates in and completes a substance abuse treatment program; or

-2) The Director waives the requirement to participate in or complete the treatment program in specific instances in which the offender is not a good candidate for the program due to medical, programming or operations reasons.
+2) the Director waives the requirement to participate in or complete the treatment program in specific instances in which the individual in custody is not a good candidate for the program due to medical, programming or operations reasons.
 When substance abuse treatment is not available, offenders shall be placed on a waiting list for treatment.
-Offenders on a waiting list who are not placed in a substance abuse treatment program prior to release may be eligible for a waiver and receive supplemental sentence credit as determined by the Director or his or her designee.
+Individuals in Custody on a waiting list who are not placed in a substance abuse treatment program prior to release may be eligible for a waiver and receive earned discretionary sentence credit as determined by the Director or the Director's designee.

-f) No offender who has been convicted of a sex offense, as defined in the Sex Offender Registration Act, committed on or after June 1, 2008 shall be awarded supplemental sentence credit unless he or she:
+f) No individual in custody who has been convicted of a sex offense, as defined in the Sex Offender Registration Act [730 ILCS 150], committed on or after June 1, 2008 shall be awarded earned discretionary sentence credit unless the individual: